JuliaMusic/MIDI.jl/README.md

 end
 ```

-`function readmidifile(filename::String)` Reads a file into a MIDIFile data type
+`function readMIDIfile(filename::String)` Reads a file into a MIDIFile data type

-`function writemidifile(filename::String, data::MIDIFile)` Writes a midi file to the given filename
+`function writeMIDIfile(filename::String, data::MIDIFile)` Writes a MIDI file to the given filename

 ```
 type MIDITrack